 Are you eating enough protein?
 Most people simply don’t get enough into their diet.
 Protein is not only responsible for building muscle, but also building and repairing every tissue, organ, and even hormones.

 Research has also shown that ADD/ADHD symptoms are caused by an imbalance in the catecholaminergic systems in the brain areas that control memory, motor functioning and emotional regulation.
 The two most abundant catecholamines in the brain are the neurotransmitters dopamine and norepinephrine.
-Both of these are derived from the amino acid tyrosine and amino acids are derived from proteins, so make sure to get enough into your diet from sources such as lean meats, eggs, and nuts.
+Both of these are derivatives from the amino acid tyrosine and amino acids come from proteins, so make sure to get enough into your diet from sources such as lean meats, eggs, and nuts.

 Omega-3 fats are important to anyone for a variety of reasons.
 They reduce inflammation and also help to transmit brain signals.
 Health experts have also linked ADHD to an omega-3 fatty acid deficiency.
 You can increase your omega-3 consumption by eating cold-water fish such as salmon and tuna.